werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

    sudo chown -R gitlab-runner:gitlab-runner /home/gitlab-runner/.kube
    ```

-> If you install werf not on the master kubernetes node, you must also [install](https://kubernetes.io/docs/setup/independent/install-kubeadm/#installing-docker) Docker and setup kubectl.
+> If you install Werf not on the master kubernetes node, you must [install](https://kubernetes.io/docs/setup/independent/install-kubeadm/#installing-docker) Docker and setup kubectl.

 ## Pipeline